 Where Do They Originate?

-Origination differs depending on what you read but it’s considered to be from 1942 onwards when Germans who tripped over a stone in the street might comment that “a Jew must be buried underneath”.
-There’s also a pointer to gravestones being taken from Jewish cemeteries to be used as street paving stones.
 In 1990 when Gunter Demnig was marking the route where Roma had been deported from the city of Cologne he was told by a woman that “Roma” had never lived in that area.
 In a time of ethnic-cleansing, Gunter Demnig was looking for a way to reintroduce the memory of these deported people back into their old neighbourhoods.
-All of this seems to have influenced the Stumble Stones in their design, ground location and to this day to cause a metaphorical “trip” when people “stumble” across them.
+All of this seems to have influenced the Stumble Stones in their design and to this day to cause a metaphorical “trip” when people “stumble” across them.
 The ground location was a practical decision as it was seen as easier to get the permission of the city to install in the pavement than to get the permission of the building owner to put something on the wall.
 As there are few maps to show the placement of the stones then people will naturally “stumble” across them.
 The current project started in 1996.

 What Are They For?